FSP accreditation handbook for training sites and supervisors

 Supervisors provide assessments in the form of feedback reports, focusing on registrar’s competence and progression towards expected levels.

-Registrars will also provide feedback on training sites and supervisors at the completion of their placement.
+Registrars will also provide feedback on training sites and supervisors at the completion of their training.
 This feedback is an opportunity for practices to continuously improve as they review their own progress as a learning environment.

-Practice reporting requirements
+Training site reporting requirements

 Risk Management